| The Marriage of Guy Fawkes and Maria Pulleyn

 support the notion that on legal documents, the preferred spelling was FAUXE, as per the

+record of his birth.
 Ten months later though he was referred to as "Guye Fawkes of the cittie of Yorke" and

 with the conjecture over the "u" in his torture signature, this is perhaps the time when